stnolting/neorv32/README.md

 **NEORV32 Data Sheet**

 To build the data sheet open a console and navigate to the project's `docs` folder.
-Run `sh make_datasheet.pdf` (make sure `asciidoctor-pdf` is installed).
+Run `$ sh make_datasheet.sh` (make sure `asciidoctor-pdf` is installed).
 This will take all the `asciidoc` sources from [`docs/src_adoc`](https://github.com/stnolting/neorv32/blob/master/docs/src_adoc) to generate `docs/NEORV32.pdf`.

 **Software Framework Documentation**

 Make sure `doxygen` is installed.
-Open a console and navigate to the project's `docs` folder and run `doxygen Doxyfile`.
+Open a console and navigate to the project's `docs` folder and run `$ doxygen Doxyfile`.
 This will create (if not already there) a new folder `docs/doxygen_build/html` where doxygen will generate the HTML-based documentation pages.
 Open `docs/doxygen_build/html/files.html` to get started.